Crimean Tatar leader tells Putin secession would break post-Soviet pact

 But Dzhemilev said he told Putin the best security guarantee would be the withdrawal of Russia forces from Crimea, Ekho Moskvy reported.

-Russia denies sending troops into Crimea, saying armed men who have established what Western governments describe as "operational control" over the region are "self-defence units".
+Russia denies sending troops into Crimea, saying armed men who have established what Western governments describe as "operational control" over the region are "self-defense units".

 (Additional reporting by Alastair Macdonald and Pavel Polityuk in Kiev; Editing by Mark Trevelyan)